iodump01/hacktoberfest-registration-source-code/README.md

-# Hacktoberfest website developed by IODump  Tech team , Zeal College Pune
+# IODump - Hacktoberfest 2022

-Source Code of IODump - Hacktoberfest 2022 .
-By using this website users can register user and registered users can fetch their details.
-Registered user will get email on their respective Email-ID provided during registration containing QR code and other details of the event.
-Admin can get details of the all the registered users.
+IODump - Hacktoberfest 2022 is a website developed by the IODump Tech Team.
+The website allows users to register and provides registered users with the ability to fetch their details.
+After registration, users will receive an email with a QR code and other event details sent to the email address they provided during registration.
+Admins can view details of all registered users.

 ## HacktoberFest 2022 Home Page